 Brands through the years have tried to create “oil-free” foundations, but just because it says oil free doesn’t mean that it won’t clog the pores.
 Isopropyl Myristate, Acetylated Lanolin and D&C Red #30 are three common ingredients that are known to block the pores, and as you can see none of these use the word “oil.”

-When anyone gets bumps and breakouts, they will use products to help clear them out (such as products with the ingredient salicylic acid as found in BHA Clarifying Serum and Rapid Response Detox Masque) yet the root cause could very well be their makeup.
+When anyone gets bumps and breakouts, they will use products to help clear them out (such as products with the ingredient salicylic acid) yet the root cause could very well be their makeup.

 I think the trend is that we’re going to see more advancements in brands trying to tackle the issue of having foundations be more skin-friendly and not cause clogged pores and bumps.